Ameiurus: Relationship to humans

 Bullheads can make excellent live bait for larger catfish species such as flathead catfish in states where legal.
+Bullhead catfish can quickly become overpopulated in ponds, and proper management techniques must be employed in order to properly maintain bullhead populations.

 On July 12, 1940, in Waterville, southern Minnesota a commercial bullhead fisherman named Bryant Baumgartner killed plainclothes game wardens Marcus Whipps, A. Melvin Holt, and Dudley Brady, who were investigating his operation.
-The killings became known as The Bullhead Murders, as researched by James M. Keller for his 2012 book, “Tragedy on Fish Row: The Waterville Shootings.”
+The killings became known as The Bullhead Murders, as researched by James M. Keller for his 2012 book, "Tragedy on Fish Row: The Waterville Shootings."
 Baumgartner then killed himself.
+The DNR unveiled a memorial to the three slain conservation wardens in June 2011 in nearby New Ulm.

 In the early 20th century local people could sell their catch for cents on the pound, more if cleaned.
 Wholesalers would pack the fish for market where eager customers sought out the cheap protein.
 However, Minnesota restricted its bullhead limit to 50 per day in 1939 due to concern about overfishing of bullheads with nets, and the state's wardens were actively monitoring commercial fishing operations for compliance at the time of the 1940 murders.

 The black bullhead flourished in waters polluted by sewers, mink farms, chicken and livestock processors, and other largely unregulated waste producers.
-What wasn’t sold for human consumption, the guts, bones, skins, and heads became food for mink ranches.
+What wasn't sold for human consumption, the guts, bones, skins, and heads became food for mink ranches.
 Scott Mackenthun, a fisheries biologist with the Minnesota DNR, said black bullhead abundance has declined statewide the past 40 years after the Clean Water Act took effect in 1972.
-The DNR unveiled a memorial to the three slain conservation wardens in June 2011 in nearby New Ulm.